-- 1. Executive Directors of the BoD & CEO;

-- 2. Non-Executive Directors of the BoD & BoD Committees' Directors;

-- 3. Senior Management:

-- (i) Members of Executive Committee (ExCo) of the Bank;

-- 4. Heads of the following:

-- (i) Risk Management Unit;

-- (ii) Internal Audit Division;

-- (iii) Compliance Division;

-- (iv) Information Security Division;

-- 5. Heads of Risk Units within material business units ("material business unit" is the unit as defined in the Article 3 of EU Regulation 604/2014);

-- 6. Heads of material business units;

-- 7. Employees that have managerial responsibility in one of the units referred to in point (4) or in a material business unit and report directly to the Heads of points (4) or (5);

-- 8. Employees that have managerial responsibility in a material business unit and report directly to the Heads of material business units;

-- 9. Heads of the following units and their direct reports that have managerial responsibility:

-- (i) Finance & Control Division;

-- (ii) IT Division;

-- (iii) Legal Services Division;

-- 10. Employees who are responsible for, or are members of Committees responsible for the management of a risk category other than credit risk and market risk:

-- (i) Counterparty Risk;

-- (ii) Residual Risk;

-- (iii) Concentration Risk;

-- (iv) Securitization Risk;

-- (v) Interest Risk arising from non trading book activities;

-- (vi) Operational Risk;

-- (vii) Liquidity Risk;

-- (viii) Risk of excessive leverage;

-- 11. With regard to credit risk exposures of a nominal amount per transaction which represents 0.5% of the Bank's Common Equity Tier 1 capital and at least € 5 million:

-- (i) Employees who are responsible for initiating credit proposals or structuring credit products which can result in such credit risk exposures; or

-- (ii) Employees who have authority to take, approve or veto a decision on such credit risk exposures; or
+- 1. All members of the BoD and senior management; - 2.
+Employees with managerial responsibility over the Bank's control functions or material business units; - 3.
+Employees with managerial responsibility for: - (i) legal affairs; - (ii) the soundness of accounting policies and procedures; - (iii) finance, including taxation and budgeting; - (iv) performing economic analysis; - (v) the prevention of money laundering and terrorist financing; - (vi) human resources; - (vii) the development or implementation of the remuneration policy; - (viii) information technology; - (ix) information security; - (x) managing outsourcing arrangements of critical or important functions as referred to in Article 30(1) of Commission Delegated Regulation (EU) 2017/565(7); - 4.
+Employees who are responsible for, or are members of Committees responsible for the management of a risk category other than credit risk and market risk: - (i) Counterparty Risk; - (ii) Residual Risk; - (iii) Concentration Risk; - (iv) Securitization Risk; - (v) Interest Risk arising from non trading book activities; - (vi) Operational Risk; - (vii) Liquidity Risk; - (viii) Risk of excessive leverage. - 5.
+With regard to credit risk exposures of a nominal amount per transaction which represents 0.5% of the Bank's Common Equity Tier 1 capital and at least € 5 million: - (i) Employees who have authority to take, approve or veto a decision on such credit risk exposures; - (ii) Employees who are voting members of a Committee which has the authority to take the decisions referred to in point (i) of this point (5); - 6.
+Employees who individually or, as members of Committees, have authority to take, approve or veto a decision on transactions on the trading book which in aggregate meet one of the following thresholds:

-- (iii) Employees who are members of Committees which have the authority to take the decisions referred to in points (i) or (ii); - 12.
-Employees who individually or, as members of Committees, have authority to take, approve or veto a decision on transactions on the trading book which in aggregate meet one of the following thresholds: - (i) where the standardized approach is used, an own funds requirement for market risks which represents 0.5% or more of the Bank's Common Equity Tier 1 capital; or - (ii) where an internal model-based approach is approved for regulatory purposes, 5% or more of the Bank's internal value-at-risk limit for trading book exposures at a 99%; - 13.
-Employees with managerial responsibility for a group of employees who have individual authorities to commit the Bank to transactions and either of the following conditions is met: - (i) the sum of those authorities equals or exceeds a threshold set out in point 11(i), point 11(ii) or point 12(i); - (ii) where an internal model-based approach is approved for regulatory purposes those authorities amount to 5 % or more of the Bank's internal value-at-risk limit for trading book exposures at 99%.
-Where the Bank does not calculate a value-at-risk at the level of that employee the value-at-risk limits of employees under the management of this employee shall be added up; - 14.
-Employees who have the authority or, are members of Committees that have the authority to approve or veto the introduction of new products; - 15.
-Employees who have managerial responsibility for employees who meet one of the criteria set out in points (1) to (14);
+- (i) where the standardized approach is used, an own funds requirement for market risks which represents 0.5% or more of the Bank's Common Equity Tier 1 capital; or - (ii) where an internal model-based approach is approved for regulatory purposes, 5% or more of the Bank's internal value-at-risk limit for trading book exposures at a 99%; - 7.
+Employees who head a group of staff who have individual authorities to commit the Bank to transactions and either of the following conditions is met: - (i) the sum of those authorities equals or exceeds a threshold set out in point 5 (i) or point 6 (i); - (ii) where an internal model-based approach is approved for regulatory purposes those authorities amount to 5 % or more of the Bank's internal value-at-risk limit for trading book exposures at 99%.
+Where the Bank does not calculate a value-at-risk at the level of that employee the value-at-risk limits of employees under the management of this employee shall be added up; - 8.
+Employees meet either of the following criteria with regard to decision on approving or vetoing the introduction of new products: - (i) Employees have authority to take such decisions; - (ii) Employees are voting members of Committees with authority to take such decisions.